XiaotaoChen/model-quantization/doc/classification.md

 3. sgdr (with restart)

-4. `--custom_lr_list` and `--custom_lr` are provided simiar withe beforemetioned weight decay to specific custom learning rate for certain paramaters.
+4. `--custom_lr_list` and `--custom_lr` are provided simiarly with beforemetioned weight decay to specific custom learning rate for certain paramaters.

 - mix precision training